Travel Inspiration

 Cider Route - Normandy

-If you are looking for fun things to do in France, take the Cider Trail in Normandy.
+If you are looking for fun things to do in France, take the Cider Route in Normandy.
 Here, apples abound, and the region is famous for its cider and other famous French drinks like Calvados or Pommeau.

 The Pays d’Auge is popular for typical half-timbered houses, stud farms, apple orchards, and distillers who open their cellars and pressing sheds to visitors to taste their products.